 As credit card ABS issuers grow, they often end up with multiple master trusts.
-When this occurs, the issuers issue a collateral certificate.
-The collateral certificate allows the owner to have a claim on all the previous master trusts.
+When it occurs, the issuers issue a collateral certificate.
+The collateral certificate enables the owner to make a claim on all the previous master trusts.

 Investor interest and seller interest

 In a controlled amortization, principal payments are paid in equal amounts during the amortization period.
-On the other hand, in a controlled accumulation, principal payments are deposited into a trust account each month and then held till the maturity date.
+On the other hand, in a controlled accumulation, principal payments are deposited into a trust account each month and held till the maturity date.

-Cash flow allocation is the process of passing principal and interest on credit card accounts through the ABS trust.
+Cash flow allocation is the process of passing principal and interest payments on credit card accounts through the ABS trust.
 It also includes allocating cash flows to investors and sponsors, which can be more complex.

 Finance charge collections and allocations

 The main fees collected by a credit card fund are the interest on the outstanding balance and late fees.
 When expressed as a percentage of total receivables, it is called portfolio yield.

 Principal discounting, interchange, recoveries